blacktomato/theano-journey/Basic/Algebra/README.md

         >>> print(pp(z))
         (x + y)

+3. ***Define function***

     The last step is to create a function taking x and y as inputs and giving z as output:

         >>> f = function([x, y], z)

     The first argument to function is a `list` of Variables that will be provided as inputs to the function.
 The second argument is **a single Variable or a list of Variables**.
     For either case, the second argument is what we want to see as output when we apply the function. `f` may then be used like a normal Python function.

 [Type]: http://deeplearning.net/software/theano_versions/dev/extending/graphstructures.html#type